-Forest soil health challenges are driven by natural processes, socio-economical ditions and forest management practices.
-Soil carbon storage (2), reducing ertification (1) and erosion (5) are only three examples of soil health related enges.
-Maintaining the ecosystem services provided by forest soils is essential for sustainable forest management.
+Forest soil health challenges are driven by natural processes, socio-economical conditions and forest management practices.
+Soil carbon storage (2), reducing sertification (1) and erosion (5) are only three examples of soil health r challenges.
+Maintaining the ecosystem services provided by forest soils is essentia for sustainable forest management.
+To tackle these challenges and find solutions, tor sustainable forest management.
 To tackle these challenges and find solutions, there is a need for interaction and co-creation among stakeholders.
 Living Labs aim to tackle these challenges by involving representatives from all members of society to work and together.
-Forest soil health living labs will need to take offset in regional soil challenges which most likely cover more than the 8 Soil Mission objectives
+Forest soil health living labs will need to take offset in regiona soil challenges which most likely cover more than the 8 Soil Mission objectives.